JasperFx/marten/docs/guide/configuration/index.md

 Marten needs to use at runtime.
 :::

 To start up Marten in a running application, you need to create a single `IDocumentStore` object.
-The quickest way is to start with all the default behavior and a connection string:
+The quickest possible way is to start with all the default behavior and a connection string to a Posgresql database:

 <!-- snippet: sample_start_a_store -->
 <a id='snippet-sample_start_a_store'></a>